adarshvishwakarmaa/GYM/README.md

-# 🏋️‍♂️ GYM - Beginner-Friendly Backend Integration
+# 🏋️‍♂️ GYM - Beginner-Friendly

 ## 🌟 Description
 **GYM** is a beginner-friendly web application built with **React** that helps developers understand how to integrate backend functionality into their frontend applications.